 History of USS RENTZ:

-USS RENTZ is the fortieth ship of the OLIVER HAZARD PERRY - class guided missile frigates, the most numerous class of major combatants built for the Navy since World War II.
+USS RENTZ was the fortieth ship of the OLIVER HAZARD PERRY - class guided missile frigates.
 RENTZ was built by Todd Pacific Shipyards Corp. of San Pedro, CA. The keel was laid September 18, 1982, launched July 16, 1983 and was commissioned at Naval Station Long Beach June 30, 1984.
-In December, 1985 RENTZ shifted to it's present homeport of Naval Station San Diego.
+In December, 1985 RENTZ shifted to it's homeport of Naval Station San Diego, Calif.

 RENTZ has operated throughout the Pacific and the Indian Oceans, and has conducted several major deployments to the Arabian Gulf.
 Its ports of call have included: Pearl Harbor, Guam, Hong Kong, Singapore, Thailand, Philippine Islands, Indonesia, Bali, Malaysia, Brunei, Sri Lanka, Oman, Qatar, Bahrain, United Arab Emirates, Saudi Arabia, Australia, Mexico, and Canada.